asciiscry3r/mksscryertower.quest/content/category/Slavery_in_piracy_groups_criminal_groups_and_in_cults.rst

 #####################################################

-Scientology - american/soviet totalitarian cult created with Andropov/Beria mindset communists, slave owners and human traders in USA.
+Scientology - american/soviet totalitarian destructive cult created with Andropov/Beria mindset communists, slave owners and human traders in USA.
 For USSR - they must destroy USA from inside and for USA they must destroy USSR from inside.
 In UA/RU net we can find stories about `Chernobyl centre`_ of `"Psychotronics"`_ - home of soviet part of Scientology, Duga and similar projects, "Krab" and "Sneak" control systems.
 In theory..

 “Based on the research carried out in 1972-1973, the Institute of Radio Electronics of the USSR Academy of Sciences completed the manufacture and introduction into military practice of the latest radio-technical weapons.
 The artificial creation of a race of slaves with desired properties has practically become real.
 There is a classification in the military-industrial complex, where the seventh, newest generation of weapons of mass destruction is called a weapon that affects the genetic apparatus." - and all scientology look at you like at biorobot or slave.